 Some brain cancer patients are treated with stereotactic radiosurgery, which may include use of a Gamma Knife, but this is not a surgery in the common understanding of the term, and the “knife” is not actually a knife.
 Radiosurgery is an external radiation treatment that does not involve an incision.
 Special equipment, like the brand-name Gamma Knife, precisely delivers a high dose of radiation that targets tumors or other lesions, minimizing damage to surrounding healthy tissue.

-Physician anesthesiologists play a critical role before, during and after the operation to help enable the best outcome and recovery.
+Anesthesiologists play a critical role before, during and after the operation to help enable the best outcome and recovery.

-- For nonemergency surgery, a physician anesthesiologist typically will meet with you days before or the day of your surgery to explain the anesthesia care, risks, and side effects.
-The physician anesthesiologist will review your medical history and diagnostic tests, ask about prior reactions to anesthesia and advise you on which of your medications you should stop or continue taking in the days leading up to the operation.
+- For nonemergency surgery, an anesthesiologist typically will meet with you days before or the day of your surgery to explain the anesthesia care, risks, and side effects.
+The anesthesiologist will review your medical history and diagnostic tests, ask about prior reactions to anesthesia and advise you on which of your medications you should stop or continue taking in the days leading up to the operation.

-- The information gathered during this appointment will help the physician anesthesiologist choose medications that will provide safe and effective anesthesia while creating the least possible interference with the surgical procedure.
+- The information gathered during this appointment will help the anesthesiologist choose medications that will provide safe and effective anesthesia while creating the least possible interference with the surgical procedure.

-- Before surgery, the physician anesthesiologist may explain how your condition will be monitored during the operation (e.g., using EEGs, EKGs, catheters) and what is likely to happen afterward, such as whether you may need to spend time in the intensive care unit.
+- Before surgery, the anesthesiologist may explain how your condition will be monitored during the operation (e.g., using EEGs, EKGs, catheters) and what is likely to happen afterward, such as whether you may need to spend time in the intensive care unit.

-- During the operation, the physician anesthesiologist will monitor all vital functions, as well as nerve and muscle responses.
-Your physician anesthesiologist will also work to maintain healthy brain blood flow, blood pressure, and oxygenation levels, in addition to providing pain control.
+- During the operation, the anesthesiologist will monitor all vital functions, as well as nerve and muscle responses.
+Your anesthesiologist will also work to maintain healthy brain blood flow, blood pressure, and oxygenation levels, in addition to providing pain control.

 General anesthesia is frequently used and is especially important for high-precision tumor removal because you must remain absolutely still.
 Under general anesthesia, you will be unconscious throughout the operation.